twolfson/twolfson.com-scripts/docs/provisioning-a-server.md

 TODO: Consider unattended upgrades

 TODO: If there was an old server being transferred from, can delete it + remove from `~/.ssh/config`

-TODO: Callout that gifsockets is not in this setup at all